michaelkyu/ddot/README.md

   This will attempt to install the dependencies, but it is recommended that you install dependencies separately to more easily debug any installation errors.

-* from the repository

-  Download the repository and then run
+* by downloading the repository and then running

   `python setup.py install`